Saturday, 19 August 2023

 170. Monuments of the Gandhara Civilization at Taxila - 08 (Bhamala Stupa)

-The world-famous Gandhara civilization has many monuments, like stupas, and monasteries around Taxila.
-You can see the details on Taxila Museum, Dharmarajika, Mohra Moradu, Pipplan, Jaulian, Jinnan Wali Dheri, Jandial Temple, and Giri Fort, in my previous posts on this blog.
-So, I shall not repeat the information about the Gandhara civilization, its historical significance and architectural beauty.
+The world-famous Gandhara Civilization is represented by many monuments, stupas and monasteries around Taxila.
+Details about sites such as the Taxila Museum, Dharmarajika, Mohra Moradu, Pipplan, Jaulian, Jinnan Wali Dheri, Jandial Temple, and Giri Fort can be found in my earlier posts on this blog.
+Therefore, I shall not repeat the background of the Gandhara Civilization, its historical significance, or its architectural beauty here.

-All the above-mentioned places are near Taxila or on the road to Khanpur Dam, hence, easily accessible.
-However, one of them Bhamal Stupa, the topic of this post, is a bit difficult to reach.
-This stupa is located on the other side of the Khanpur Lake i.e. the northern side.
-This site is located at 33°49'58.40"N, 72°58'34.71"E on a small hill, on the banks of River Haro.
-It is difficult to reach as the path leading to the site is unpaved and is just a stony track, with many twists and bends.
-Such is the condition for the last five kilometers.
+All the above-mentioned places are either in or around Taxila, or along the road to Khanpur Dam, and are thus easily accessible.
+However, one site, the Bhamal Stupa, the subject of this post, is somewhat more difficult to reach.
+Located on the northern side of Khanpur Lake, it stands on a small hill by the banks of the River Haro at 33°49'58.40"N, 72°58'34.71"E. The approach is challenging, as the last five kilometers consist of an unpaved, stony track with many twists and bends.

 Stupa at Bhamala.
 (01.10.2022.)